-NBIS plans to expand our efforts towards increasing contacts with life science companies and offering them access to NBIS-provided tools, databases, expertise, and training.
-To spearhead this effort, NBIS has designated a dedicated coordinator for industry outreach, starting in 2024.
+NBIS has expanded our efforts towards increasing contacts with life science companies and offering them access to NBIS-provided tools, databases, expertise, and training.
+To spearhead this effort, NBIS has since 2024 assigned a dedicated coordinator for industry outreach.
 The objective is to identify and establish mutually beneficial collaborations that enhance bioinformatics support/research capabilities and drive innovation.
 NBIS will build on and draw experience from existing collaborative projects with industry.
 Furthermore, NBIS will provide dedicated places for industry at relevant courses in our advanced training programme.